Soccer isn’t just a fun game—it’s a powerful tool for early development, especially for preschoolers…

 Encourage Social Interaction

 Meeting the teacher and introducing your child by name helps establish a warm, welcoming connection that can ease first-day jitters.
 It allows your child to begin associating school with familiar, friendly faces.
-Additionally, walking your child through a ‘pretend day’—describing how they will hang up their coat, find their seat for circle time, sing songs, play with new friends, enjoy a snack, and settle down for a nap—can make the unfamiliar routine feel more predictable and comforting.
-This kind of narrative rehearsal helps reduce anxiety and builds a sense of confidence about what to expect.
+If your preschool offers a Meet and Greet option, make sure to bring your little one with you.
+Additionally, you can begin having conversations about school, the activities they will do, and the friends they will meet.
+This can make the unfamiliar routine feel more predictable and comforting, reducing anxiety and building a sense of confidence about what to expect.

 A smooth transition into preschool sets the foundation for a positive educational experience and helps children develop a lifelong love of learning.
 As one of the best preschools in the area, we’re focused on making sure your little one is comfortable, nurtured, and happy while they learn and grow.
-Get in touch with Key Point Academy Doral to learn more about our excellent program!
+Get in touch with Key Point Academy Doral to learn more about our excellent program and how we support families and students in the transition process!